billmccartney/billthread/README.md

 billthread
 ==========

-Simple threading test for Javascript
+Simple threading test for Javascript (just a quick test)